CHARLES CAMOIN 1879-1965

 Biography

-Often regarded as the most Impressionist of the Fauves, he follows in the footsteps of Renoir and Cézanne, whom he met in 1901.
+Often regarded as the most Impressionist of the Fauves, Camoin follows in the footsteps of Pierre-Auguste Renoir and Paul Cézanne, whom he met in 1901.
+His painterly approach, characterized by vibrant colors and a free, expressive touch, establishes him as a key figure in modern art.

 From 1895, Charles Camoin is an artist who trained in drawing at the École des Beaux-Arts in Marseille, before joining Gustave Moreau’s studio in Paris.
 There, he befriended Henri Matisse, Albert Marquet, and Henri Manguin, with whom he exhibited at Galerie Berthe Weill and participated in the 1905 Salon d’Automne, a key event marking the birth of Fauvism.